 Located along U.S. Route 93 in Lincoln County, Hiko is about 100 miles north of Las Vegas.
 Its seclusion is due to the vast distances between towns in this part of Nevada and the surrounding desert terrain.

-To reach Hiko, I drive along the Great Basin Highway, witnessing miles of open land that underscore the town’s isolation.
+To reach Hiko, drive along the Great Basin Highway, witnessing miles of open land that underscore the town’s isolation.
 The journey through remote landscapes emphasizes its status as a hidden gem away from the hustle and bustle.

 3. Pioche: Stepping Back into the Wild West